American Express High Yield Savings Account (HYSA) basics

 | FDIC insured | Yes, American Express National Bank is a Member FDIC (Cert. #27471) |

 American Express, founded in 1850, has long been a trusted name in financial services.
-While it's best known for its credit cards, it's expanded into online banking with products like the High Yield Savings Account.
+While it's well known for its credit cards, it's expanded into online banking with products like the High Yield Savings Account.

 - You're comfortable with online-only banking.

-It's also a good choice if you're already part of the American Express ecosystem as a cardholder.
-You can access both your bank account info and your credit card info in the Amex mobile app.6 <p>For purposes of transferring funds to or from an external bank, business days are Monday through Friday, excluding federal holidays.
+The American Express High Yield Savings account is a great choice if you're already part of the American Express ecosystem as a cardholder.
+As someone who appreciates simplicity, I like that you can access both your bank account info and your credit card info in the Amex mobile app.6 <p>For purposes of transferring funds to or from an external bank, business days are Monday through Friday, excluding federal holidays.
 Transfers can be initiated 24/7 via the website or phone, but any transfers initiated after 7:00 PM Eastern Time or on non-business days will begin processing on the next business day.
 Funds deposited into your account may be subject to holds.
-See the Funds Availability section of your Consumer Deposit Account Agreement and Savings Schedules for more information.</p>
+See the Funds Availability section of your Consumer Deposit Account Agreement and Savings Schedules for more information.</p> This means you don't have to keep track of multiple logins for all your accounts.

-I appreciate that Amex keeps things simple with a $0 minimum balance to earn APY and no monthly fees.
+Finally, I appreciate that Amex keeps things simple with a $0 minimum balance to earn APY and no monthly fees.
 This makes it accessible to savers at all levels, whether you're just starting out or have a substantial nest egg.

 American Express HYSA disadvantages